nuxt-community/legacy-modules/modules/google-analytics/README.md

 This plugins automatically sends first page and route change events to google analytics.

 **Note:** google analytics is not enabled in dev mode.
+You can set environment variable `NODE_ENV` to `production` for testing in dev mode.

 ## Setup
 - Add `@nuxtjs/google-analytics` dependency using yarn or npm to your project